feugy/melodie/README.md

 - wiring jest, storybook, svelte and tailwind was really painfull.
 Too many configuration files now :( To make storyshots working, I had to downgrade Jest because of an annoying bug [reference](https://github.com/storybookjs/storybook/issues/10351#issuecomment-644667392)

+- I considered Sapper for its nice conventional router, but given all the unsued feature (service workers, SSR) I chose a simpler router.
+  It is based on hash handling, as electron urls are using file:// protocol which makes it difficult to use with history-based routers.

 musings on watch & diff